Adoniram Judson (1788-1850) – Missionary to Burma

 Today, there are 4 million believers in Christ in the nation of Myanmar, all being attributable to the faithful beginnings of Judson’s faith in God, and his love for the people of Burma.
 Many Christian families feel it a great honor to name a son, Judson, in respect and gratitude of the man who brought the gospel to Burma.
 Today, some of the tribes of Myanmar have been largely reached for Christ.
 The “Karen” people, once considered wild and unreachable, are today 40 percent Christian.
 The “Kachin” people are 90 percent, and the “Chin” people are 95 percent Christian.
 Each year in July, Baptist churches throughout Myanmar celebrate, “Judson Day,” commemorating the day that Adoniram Judson and his wife, Ann Haseltine arrived in their nation to bring the gospel of Jesus Christ.

 Each time I go to Myanmar, I walk the Shwedagon pagoda in prayer, asking God for the souls of men in this nation.
-I’ve had the chance to share the simple gospel of Christ many times in this place, sharing the gospel with monks, students, and common people alike.
+I’ve had the chance to share the simple gospel of Christ many times in this place, communicating the story of Jesus with monks, students, and common people alike.
 I’m passionate about serving churches and leaders in this beautiful nation.

 “The future is as bright as the promises of God.” – Judson